 Under the RDO, it is unlawful for employers not to hire an applicant on the ground of his/her race.
-It is also unlawful for employers to indirectly discriminate by setting an unjustifiable requirement that applicants of certain races may be less able to comply with.
+It is also unlawful for employers to indirectly discriminate against an applicant by setting an unjustifiable requirement that applicants of certain races may be less able to comply with.
 Although language in and of itself is not a protected characteristic under the RDO, some requirements or conditions relating to language abilities which are not justifiable may indirectly discriminate against certain racial groups, who may be less able to meet such conditions.
 When this is so, the RDO may apply.

 Both parties showed willingness to resolve the matter through the early conciliation mechanism.
-Company X agreed to refer Manoj's CV to another unit with English-speaking positions for their consideration, as well as to invite him for interviews when vacancies arose for relevant posts at the company.
+Company X agreed to refer Manoj's CV to another unit with English-speaking positions for consideration, as well as to invite him for interviews when vacancies arose for relevant posts at the company.
 The case was thus settled.

-- The race of a person does not affect his or her ability to do a job, so long as he or she possesses the necessary and relevant qualifications, skills and personal qualities required by the job.
+- The race of a person does not affect his/her ability to do a job, so long as he/she possesses the necessary and relevant qualifications, skills and personal qualities required for the job.
 Employers must not assume that people belonging to certain racial groups are not suitable for employment.
-As a good practice, all applicants should be assessed based on consistent selection criteria. - Employers must ensure that any language requirement (including academic qualification, fluency and accent requirement) for a job is relevant to and commensurates with the satisfactory performance of a job. - The EOC encourages employers to promote workplace diversity and nurture an inclusive work environment.
-In fact, workplace diversity can have real benefits, and the exchange of different perspectives can help to foster creativity and innovation.
+As a good practice, all applicants should be assessed based on consistent selection criteria. - Employers must ensure that any language requirement (including academic qualification, fluency and accent requirement) for a job is relevant to and required for achieving satisfactory performance in a job. - The EOC encourages employers to promote workplace diversity and nurture an inclusive work environment.
+In fact, workplace diversity can offer real benefits, as the exchange of different perspectives can help foster creativity and innovation.

-Get Out from the Common Areas (Racial Harassment)
+Get out of the Common Areas (Racial Harassment)

 More than half of the ethnic minorities in Hong Kong work as domestic helpers.
-Hong Kong's anti-discrimination ordinances provide protection to them during their stay and employment from discrimination on the ground of sex, marital status, pregnancy, family status, disability and race.
+Hong Kong's anti-discrimination ordinances protect them from discrimination on the grounds of sex, marital status, pregnancy, family status, disability and race during their stay and employment.

-Lina is a domestic helper from South Asia.
+Lina was a domestic helper from South Asia.
 She was a resident of a private housing estate managed by a property management company (the management company).
-On various occasions, including a Christmas celebration organised for residents, Lina and her friends, who are also foreign domestic helpers resided in the same housing estate, were rudely told to leave by the security guards of the management company and another resident, Mr A. The guards and Mr A believed the behaviours of Lina and friends were causing a disturbance, and Mr A made remarks such as "you are dirty because you are foreign maids" and accused them of making a mess.
-The same treatment did not occur for the Chinese or European-descent residents.
-The incident took place in front of many other residents on the spot.
+On various occasions, including a Christmas celebration organised for residents, Lina and her friends, who were also foreign domestic helpers residing in the same housing estate, were rudely told to leave by the security guards of the management company and another resident, Mr A. The guards and Mr A claimed that the behaviours of Lina and her friends were causing a disturbance.
+Mr A also made remarks such as "you are dirty because you are foreign maids" and accused them of making a mess.
+The same treatment did not occur to the Chinese or European residents.
+The incident took place in front of many other residents.
 Lina and her friends felt humiliated, insulted and belittled.

-Lina and her friends lodged separate complaints under the Race Discrimination Ordinance (RDO) with the Equal Opportunities Commission, represented by the same authorized person, against the management company for racial harassment and against Mr. A for aiding the unlawful acts.
+Lina and her friends lodged separate complaints under the Race Discrimination Ordinance (RDO) with the EOC, represented by the same authorised person, against the management company for racial harassment and against Mr A for aiding the unlawful act.